-I love helping my clients with all the need-to-know steps of pulling off an epic adventure elopement.
-So, I’ve compiled my top to-do’s for my couples into a simple checklist.
-If you can check these off, you’re ready for your Mt Rainier elopement!
+We love helping our clients with all the need-to-know steps of pulling off an epic adventure elopement.
+So, we’ve compiled our top to-do’s for our couples into a simple checklist.
+If you can check these off, you’re ready to elope at Mt Rainier!

 Number 1: Find a photographer

-Psst…I know of a pretty cool adventure elopement photographer who would love to document your day…just saying (lol).
+Psst…we know of some pretty cool adventure elopement photographers who would love to document your day.
 But, truly, this is a really important step in your planning process!
 Of course, you’ll want photos of your day to treasure for years to come.
 But, you also want to book a photographer with experience in adventure elopements.
 From national park logistics, weather patterns and uniquely scouted locations, it’s so important to work with a photographer who is well-versed in adventure elopement photography.

 Number 2: Pick a time of year and day

-Like I mentioned earlier, Mt Rainier National Park offers year-round access, which means there are plenty of options when choosing a time of year to elope.
+Like we mentioned earlier, Mt Rainier National Park offers year-round access, which means there are plenty of options when choosing a time of year to elope.
 According to the National Park Service, “Visitation is at its peak in July and August, when the weather is warm and dry and the wildflowers are blooming.”
 So, this factors in choosing the day of the week you’d plan to elope.
-Here are some of my common rule of thumbs when choosing the season for your Mt Rainier elopement:
+Here are some of our common takeaways when choosing your season and day to elope at Mt Rainier:

 Number 3: Pick a general location

-When it comes to your adventure elopement, the sky’s the limit when it comes to the location!
+When it comes to your adventure elopement, the sky’s the limit when choosing your location!
 Do you want to get ready in an a-frame cabin and then say, “I do,” at a stunning overlook?
 Done!
 Are you thinking about a deep, moody forest floor for your vows, then hiking to a fire lookout at sunset?
-I love it; let’s do it!
+We love it; let’s do it!
 When planning your elopement, you’ll want to choose a general location to help with travel logistics and other planning details.
-I can help you narrow down your options and we’ll create the best timeline featuring your dream locations for your Mt Rainier elopement.
-Later on in this blog, I’m sharing some of my favorite locations within the park!
+We can help you narrow down your options and we’ll create the best timeline featuring your dream locations for your adventure elopement at Mt Rainier.
+Later on in this blog, we’ll share some of our favorite locations within the park!

 Number 4: Apply for a permit